-- spoken + other ideas) - To be led by our values and create solid foundations as we grow as a community. - Leading and setting an example as a community, nationally and internationally. - Employment for locals and a balanced approach to tourism.

-- Protecting our natural environment. - Equity, safety and looking after those in need.
+- To be led by our values and create solid foundations as we grow as a - Leading and setting an example as a community, nationally and internationally. - Employment for locals and a balanced approach to tourism. - Protecting our natural environment. - Equity, safety and looking after those in need.

-• Being the sustainable capital of New Zealand, a beacon of hope and creativity.
+Being the sustainable capital of New Zealand, a beacon of hope and creativity.